foundry-vtt-community/wiki.js/development/api/DataModel.md

 *Default*: `""` (for both)

-These two fields nominally allow you to pair your UI work with the core data definitions.
+As of v11, these two fields nominally allow you to pair your UI work with the core data definitions.
 In practice, these are difficult to access; From an `ActorSheet`, the path would be `this.actor.system.getField('relative.object.path').label`.
 These otherwise aren't used anywhere natively within Foundry, not even for token bars.
+The upcoming V12 release has implemented more support for these fields.

 #### Other Options